Topics on any subject pertaining to groundwater will be considered for publication.

 - When scanning images, be sure that the originals are perfectly clean and neat.
 Scanners faithfully reproduce all smudges, crooked lines, and stray marks.

-- When printing images that will be scanned, use high quality laser printer paper or bond paper.
+- When printing images that will be scanned, use high-quality laser printer paper or bond paper.
 Do not use photocopies.
 Opacity and smoothness are important quality factors in the scanning process.
-Use the highest resolution
+Use the highest resolution possible on your

-the black and white contrast (the toner level in the printing device must be high.)
+black and white contrast (the toner level in the printing device must be high).
 The scanner does not improve contrast; it reproduces contrast as is.

 - Title and abstract of the paper.
-You can cut and paste this from your manuscript.
+You can copy and paste this from your manuscript.

 - Paper type (e.g., research paper, issue paper).
 See the definitions of the different paper types.